Upcoming Changes to Lists

 Is there a way in the interim to manually refresh a checklist?
 Something like: https://www.inaturalist.org/listed_taxa/refresh_observationcounts?listed_taxon_id=106907127 but for a place rather than a species?

-Posted by tonyrebelo 8 months ago
+Posted by tonyrebelo about 1 year ago

 I have a few notes and tips for how checklists currently function, using the example of bees and wasps.
 Bees and wasps are cryptically similar groups, and currently still have certain valid subspecies, most of which correspond to different color forms, such as having redder color forms in Florida compared to northeast US.
 Although, when identifiers use Compare or Suggestions the default search filter is Observations, which doesn't show the subspecies.
 Selecting Checklist will show them, which is helpful.
 Although, as mentioned, when users create new checklists vs. adding taxa to existing place checklists each species will be shown two or more times in Compare/Suggestions.
 And, when the location filter is turned off to correspond to worldwide, numerous copies of the same taxa are shown which is essentially unusable.